 The per capita income in Albany in 2018 was $20,351, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $81,404 for a family of four.
 However, Albany contains both very wealthy and poor people as well.

 Albany is a very ethnically-diverse city.
 The people who call Albany home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Albany residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Albany include Irish, German, African, and Italian.
+Important ancestries of people in Albany include English, Irish, German, African, and Italian.

 The most common language spoken in Albany is English.
 Other important languages spoken here include Spanish and French.